markguinn/silvershop-core/docs/en/Ajax.md

 ## Client Side

-### Link Behaviours:
+### Ajax Behaviours:

 - Ajaxify link: class="ajax" or data-target="ajax"
+- Ajaxify form: class="ajax" or data-target="ajax"
 - Open in modal: data-target="modal" (not implemented yet)
-- While loading, the link and the document.body will have the class ajax-loading added (and removed when loading finished)
+- While loading, the link and the document.body will have the class ajax-loading added (and removed when loading finished).
+On forms, both the form and the button clicked will receive the loading class.

 ### Updating Regions